 Jack Whittaker has also experienced literally hundreds of lawsuits, at a cost of millions of dollars.
 He’s suffered depression, started drinking too heavily, and lost his driver’s license as a result.
 Both he and his ex-wife Jewell have said that if they had known what was going to follow the big lottery win, they would’ve torn up the ticket.

 And Jack Whittaker is not alone.
 Others have lost their marriages, their family and friends, and even their lives after winning the lottery.

-Most survive, of course.
-But quite a few of those don’t even have the money to comfort them.
 According to the National Endowment for Financial Education, 70% of people who get a financial windfall lose that money within a few years.

 And no amount of money is immune.
 Prince Jefri Bolkiah, the brother of the fabulously wealthy Sultan of Brunei, reportedly went through $14.8 billion in about 10 years.
 That’s well over 50 times as much as the biggest lottery win in history.